Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Introduction

 where $O_d$ is a constant depending only on $d$.

 In the case $d=1$, we have $O_1 = 1$, therefore

 \end{theorem}

-The constant $O_d$ has a concrete interpretation: it is the smallest possible volume for a $d$-dimensional simplex $\sigma$ in $\RR^d$ with the property that each larger affine copy of $\sigma$ ($a\sigma + b$ where $a>1$) contains a point of $\ZZ^d$ in its interior.
+The constant $O_d$ has a concrete interpretation: it is the smallest possible volume for a $d$-dimensional simplex $\sigma$ in $\RR^d$ with the property that each larger scaled and translated copy of $\sigma$ ($a\sigma + b$ where $a,b\in \RR$ and $a>1$) contains a point of $\ZZ^d$ in its interior.
 Although determining the value of $O_d$ for $d\ge 2$ seems to be an elementary lattice geometry question, we do not even know the value of $O_2$.

 \begin{question} What is the value of the constant $O_d$ for $d \ge 2$? \end{question}

 To shed some light on the exact values of the functions $\mu_d$ in addition to the accumulation points of their graphs, we compute $\mu_1$ at infinitely many points for the mapping torus of the simplest hyperbolic braid.
 Both the answer and the proof are rather ad hoc, suggesting that it is very difficult to elegantly describe $\mu_d$ even in the simplest cases.